Menachem Lewin: Scientific career

 In 1951, Lewin founded the Association for Textile Research in collaboration with manufacturers in order to perform research for the development of Israeli industry.
 It was the first research association and was followed by similar associations in other industrial fields.

 In 1953, Lewin initiated the establishment of the Institute of Fibers and Forest Products Research, (later known as the Israel Fiber Institute), which he ran until 1986.
 In the 1970s, there were 120 employees, including 40 PhD scientists.
 Several departments in the Institute performed research on polymers, synthetic and natural fibers, mechanical engineering, the chemistry of fabric curing processes and chemical additives for industrial use, detergents and cleaning, physics of fibers and fabrics, use of fibers in medicine and biotechnology, biological durability of fiber products, fire retardancy of polymeric and fiber materials, and more.
-A central role of the Institute was to assist the textile industry and other light industries suffering from a lack of professionals and knowhow.
+A central role of the Institute was to assist the textile industry and other light industries suffering from a lack of professionals and know-how.
 Lewin took it upon himself to create detailed plans for the high-level education of industry experts.
 As a result, the Institute formed an affiliation with the Hebrew University in 1968, and the Division of Polymer and Textile Chemistry was established in the faculty of natural sciences.
 The hundreds of graduates of the division were absorbed by many factories in the country, and today they hold key positions in academia and in industry.
 In addition, Lewin has taught courses at the graduate level at the Hebrew University in chemistry and physical chemistry of polymers and fibers, and has guided many MSc and PhD studies.

 The results of the studies that were carried out at the Israel Fiber Institute were made accessible to the United Nations Food and Agriculture organization (FAO).
 From 1956-1968, Lewin collaborated with the FAO and was appointed chairman of a group of experts on wood and plastics.
 Lewin participated in discussions on the development of renewable energy sources from wood and agricultural waste products.
 In the 1980s, Lewin served as an advisor to the government of Brazil on the development of ethanol fuel for cars instead of gasoline.